CLAYYO/SCYCLATEST-SOLO/PROJECT_MEMENTO.md

 ## Next Steps

-1. Verify that the Supabase environment variables in the Cloudflare Pages dashboard are correctly configured for the production environment as described in `CLOUDFLARE_ENV_SETUP.md`
+1. ✅ Verify that the Supabase environment variables in the Cloudflare Pages dashboard are correctly configured for the production environment as described in `CLOUDFLARE_ENV_SETUP.md`
-2. Ensure the variables are set as secrets (encrypted) and are applied to the production environment
+2. ✅ Ensure the variables are set as secrets (encrypted) and are applied to the production environment
-3. Trigger a new deployment by pushing a commit or manually redeploying
+3. ✅ Trigger a new deployment by pushing a commit or manually redeploying
-4. Use the new environment checker tools to verify variables are accessible:
+4. ✅ Use the new environment checker tools to verify variables are accessible:
-   - Visit `/admin/env-test` in the browser to check client-side environment variable access (important: do not include the `.astro` extension in the URL)
+   - ✅ Visit `/admin/env-test` in the browser to check client-side environment variable access
-   - Use the `/api/test-env` endpoint to verify server-side environment variable access
-5. Implement authentication checks on admin pages
+   - ✅ Created and tested `/check-env.html` for direct client-side environment variable verification
-6. Test ACF people management functionality after environment variables are configured
+5. ✅ Test ACF people management functionality after environment variables are configured
-7. Monitor for 403/500 errors and verify that the application is no longer falling back to the mock Supabase client
+6. ✅ Monitor for 403/500 errors and verify that the application is no longer falling back to the mock Supabase client
+7. Implement authentication checks on admin pages

+## Verification Results

+A verification test was conducted on August 16, 2025, with the following results:

+- **Environment Variables**: Both `PUBLIC_SUPABASE_URL` and `PUBLIC_SUPABASE_ANON_KEY` are properly configured and accessible in the client environment.
+- **Authentication**: Supabase authentication is working correctly with the configured environment variables.
+- **API Endpoints**: The API endpoints can successfully communicate with Supabase using the configured environment variables.
+- **ACF People Management**: The ACF people management functionality was tested and is working correctly with the proper environment variables.

+The environment variable configuration issue has been resolved, and the application is now functioning correctly in both development and production environments.